mudskee/cs410-assignment2/README.md

 ### Linear Interpolation (LERP)
 Using LERP, the ghosts will change color depending on how close they are to the player

-### Particle Effects
+### Particle Effects - Maddie
 While there were particle effects already in the orginal tutorial, more were added
-as a green particle effect added to some of the paintings for a spooky effect.
+as a green particle effect added to one of the paintings and under the beds for a spooky effect.